ibm-cloud-docs/security-compliance/collector-customer.md

+## Installing a collector
+{: #install-collector}

+You can choose to install a collector on an IKS or ROKS cluster or on a virtual machine.

-## Installing a collector on a cluster
+### Installing a collector on a cluster
 {: #install-collector-cluster}

 Before you can install a collector on a cluster, you must complete the following steps.